 Working at NRCan

-NRCan – an established leader in science and technology!
-Join us in one of Canada’s most innovative governmental departments.
-If you are passionate about engaging with or working with Canada’s rich array of natural resources, working in one of our many laboratories or offices located around the country might be the right place for you!
+Natural Resources Canada (NRCan) is an established leader in science and technology and one of Canada’s most innovative governmental departments.
+A career at NRCan means engaging with or working with Canada’s rich array of natural resources.

 To improve the quality of life of Canadians by creating a sustainable resource advantage.

 Our organization offers hundreds of meaningful career possibilities with the opportunity to work in a dynamic team while contributing to Canada’s transition to a net zero future.
 We are passionate about fostering a workplace where everyone feels welcome and can reach their full potential.

 By coming to work at NRCan you will be working for a department that is on the Forbes list of Canada’s Best Employers 2022!

 We are committed to celebrating diversity and inclusion within our department.
 We are actively building a workforce that is representative of the Canadians we serve and strive to reflect the needs of all communities in our work.
 At Natural Resources Canada, we recognize, value and embrace diverse perspectives, backgrounds and experiences.

 Work in partnership with the USA, Mexico, the Minister of the Environment and Climate Change and the Minister of Foreign Affairs to develop an ambitious North American clean energy and environmental agreement.

 Develop a Canadian energy Strategy to protect Canada’s energy security.